-- 17. The audit reports created by each auditor against the Shippers who did not make the 85% update performance would be provided to Ofgem for their information.
-The Shipper who is subject to the audit should have received sufficient information and guidance to enable them to make changes to their processes to allow their AQ performance to improve by the next AQ Review. - 18.
-If at the time of the next AQ Review the Shipper has not improved performance, then "Shipper Charges" will be applied to them. - 19.
+- 17.16.
+The audit reports created by each auditor against the Shippers who did not make the 85% update performance would be provided to Ofgem for their information.
+The Shipper who is subject to the audit should have received sufficient information and guidance to enable them to make changes to their processes to allow their AQ performance to improve by the next AQ Review. - 18.17.
+If at the time of the next AQ Review the Shipper has not improved performance, then "Shipper Charges" will be applied to them. - 19.18.
 "Shipper Charges" will be levied on the basis of an appropriate incentive charge in accordance with the undernoted

-SSP sites = £20LSP sites = £512
+SSP sites = £20 LSP sites = £512

-- 20. Where a Shipper's performance is below the 85% AQ update level after the grace period, and in the case of a new entrant the second grace period, Shipper Charges will be applied.
+- Where a Shipper's performance is below the 85% AQ update level after the grace period, and in the case of a new entrant the second grace period, Shipper Charges will be applied.
 The "Shipper Charge" will be calculated separately by SSP and/or LSP portfolio taking into consideration the requirements of Business Rules 1-5.
-The charges to those Shippers who have failed to meet the performance criteria will be issued on an ad-hoc invoice as a one off charge in the next available - 21.
-There will be a re-distribution of the "Shipper Charges" to all of those NDM SSP Shippers who have had achieved 85% and above performance.
-The total value of charges will be distributed to NDM SSP Shippers on the basis of market share (based on number of eligible MPRN's), relative to all those other Shippers who have met or exceeded the 85% performance level. - 22.
-The re-distribution will take place in the next available invoice following receipt of payment of Shipper Charges. - 23.
+The charges to those Shippers who have failed to meet the performance criteria will be issued on an ad-hoc invoice as a one off charge in the next available invoice. - There will be a re-distribution of the "Shipper Charges" to all of those NDM SSP Shippers who have had achieved 85% and above performance.
+The total value of charges will be distributed to NDM SSP Shippers on the basis of SSP market share at the final portfolio extract at [30/09/YY] (based on number of eligible MPRN's), relative to all those other Shippers who have met or exceeded the 85% performance level.
+The SSP portfolio will be determined based upon the prevailing AQ at the start of the AQ performance year. - The re-distribution will take place in the next available invoice following receipt of payment of Shipper Charges. - 23.22.
 Costs incurred by Transporters for administering the AQ performance scheme will be met by those Shippers who have failed the AQ performance target.
 The costs apportioned to failing Shippers are charged to each failing Shipper based upon each failing Shippers individual proportion of the total number of failing Shippers in each market sector as measured on 30th September after the relevant AQ review.
-These costs are separate to the 'Shipper Charges' i.e. the charges collected by Transporters shall be wholly redistributed to those Shippers that met the relevant performance target. - 24.
-Where there are no Shippers who meet the 85% performance level, or all Shippers meet the 85% level, any costs incurred by the Transporter will apportioned to Shipper's based upon each Shipper's individual proportion of total number of nondaily metered supply points.
-This proportion is to be measured as at the 30th September after the relevant AQ review.
-For the avoidance of doubt in the first year of the scheme, where [1]only monitoring takes places, any costs incurred by the Transporter will be apportioned in the same manner - i.e. to Shippers 0421 based upon each Shipper's individual proportion of total number of non-daily metered supply points.
-This proportion is to be measured as at the 30th September after the relevant AQ review.
+These costs are separate to the 'Shipper Charges' i.e. the 0421 charges collected by Transporters shall be wholly redistributed to those Draft Shippers that met the relevant performance target.

+24.23.
+Where there are no Shippers who meet the 85% performance level, or all Shippers meet the 85% level, any costs incurred by the Transporter will